oculairmedia/Claudecode-graphiti-hook/README.md

 - **Session Tracking**: Links all actions to conversation sessions
 - **Intent Understanding**: Other agents can understand the purpose behind actions
 - **Contextual Search**: Search for actions based on user requests or goals
+- **Session Summaries**: Automatic analysis and summarization when conversations end
+- **Insight Extraction**: Identifies goals, problems solved, technologies used, and follow-up items

 ## Prerequisites